luisbrandao/tools/README.md

 ```

-# waitDeploy
+# waitDeploy.sh

-This shell was designed to run inside a Jenkins step: it receive a json (which is the return of the AWS code deploy cli call) and then monitors the code deploy until it finishes.
-If the deploy fails, Jenkins will receive the failure.
+This shell was desingned to run inside a jenkins step: it receive a json (which is the return of the AWS code deploy cli call) and then monitors the code deploy until it finishes.
+If the deploy fails, jenkins will receive the failure.

+# gitlab-autoclone.sh

+Script to clone all repos from some gitlab organization.

+# github-repolist.php

+Script to clone all repos from some github organization.